-Keep your finances safe from fraud with the help of Hawaiian Financial Federal Credit Union.
-With hundreds of millions of dollars in assets and over 60,000 members across Hawaii, we’re one of the leading financial institutions in the state, with a reputation for combining personalized service with technologically advanced personal banking solutions.
-Learn more about our broad array of services online, follow us on Facebook, Twitter, and Instagram for news and updates, or call (808) 832-8700 on Oahu or toll-free at (800) 272-5255 with any questions.
+With hundreds of millions of dollars in assets and over 60,000 members across Hawaii, Hawaiian Financial FCU is one of the leading financial institutions in the state, with a reputation for combining personalized service with technologically advanced personal banking solutions.
+Learn more about our broad array of services, follow us on Facebook, Twitter, and Instagram for news and updates, or call (808) 832-3700 on Oahu or toll-free at (800) 272-5255 with any questions.